Run a Scan Node

 url: http://your-node:8545

-# Defaulting to scan node url because it is not set - the best option when running a node
+# Defaulting to `scan.jsonRpc.url` if not set - the best option when running a node

 # jsonRpcProxy: